 Author has written 13 stories for Supernatural.

 A bio...ok, well--I'm a sign carver from Ontario Canada.
-I'm of Dutch heritage, but can't speak it, alas.
+I'm of Dutch heritage, but can't speak it very well.
 I love old buildings and critters.
-Married to a patient man, (luvya Greg) one awesome son who is in university biology and will one day save the planet.
+Married to a patient man, one awesome son who just earned his Masters Bsc.
 I collect old forged things, just cuz I think they're cool and I could never make them.
 I've had grey hair since my twenties...(I blame my husband, lol) Grew up Catholic, not so much now.
 Wish there was magic, but resigned to live without it.
 I have a thing for acorns.
-Love Pearl Jam and Nirvana, and Matt Good.
-Radiohead.
-Learning to like red wine, but not there yet. ( I got as close as zinfandel, does that count?)
-When I grow up I wanna be a sculptor.
+Learning to like red wine, but not there yet.

 I've come to the conclusion that I like the characters of Supernatural more than the show itself.
 Once I discovered this amazing phenomenon called Fanfic, I was hooked.
 Now I can direct their travels, instead of lamenting their situation on television.
 I may go mad with power, bahaha

 These stories I wrote are unabashedly Dean-centic.
 All were written quite some time ago.
 I one-finger peck-typed them in wordpad. (not a Tech Goddess here) Most of the stories are in an order as part of an unofficial series that started with What Goes Around, Comes Around.
 They can be read as stand-alones though.
 They will have a few additional characters, some of whom will pop up in several stories.
 Here and there I've veered into AU territory, but not jarringly so.
 I generally ignore the Angels/ God/ Heaven/ Hell theme of the show; I find hauntings and the evils of the living to be a richer playground.